-We're Sequin, and we add streaming capabilities to Postgres.
+We're Sequin, a Postgres CDC tool to streams and queues like Kafka, SQS, HTTP endpoints, and more.
 We recently had a debate over on a GitHub issue about delivery semantics.
 Below, we expand on our take.

-We say Sequin is system with "at-least-once delivery" and "exactly-once processing" guarantees.
+We say Sequin is a system with "at-least-once delivery" and "exactly-once processing" guarantees.

 What's the difference between delivery and processing?
 And why don't we consider Sequin an "exactly-once delivery" system?